TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

   (except for Changelog)_

-Manuals, not maintained in the TYPO3-Documentation workspace on Github must be edited elsewhere, see :ref:`overview-of-types`.
+Manuals, not maintained in the TYPO3-Documentation workspace on Github must and usually can be edited elsewhere, see :ref:`overview-of-types`.